 - It focuses on accounts - ABM content works best when it’s personalized for a select group of target accounts, with a customized experience for each.
 You’ll want to show that you understand each of your target’s needs - but don’t overdo it.
 Use A/B testing to help determine the level of personalization that your targets will respond to the most.

 - One-on-One - ABM campaigns are about making one-on-one human connections, despite the impersonal barriers of business.
 To reach your audience, you’ll need to craft the content that you yourself would want to engage with.

-- Content marketing starts with sales’ targets in mind - ABM is flipping traditional approach to content marketing on its head.
-Instead of creating a content offer and then hoping that “there is plenty of fish in the sea”, ABM focused content starts with a question “What content will this specific account respond to?”.
+- Content marketing starts with sales’ targets in mind - ABM is flipping the traditional approach to content marketing on its head.
+Instead of creating a content offer and then hoping that “there is plenty of fish in the sea”, ABM-focused content starts with the question “What content will this specific account respond to?”.

 6 Keys to ABM Success for B2B